ecoinbsc/wayscriber/README.md

 - Whiteboard/blackboard modes with auto pen contrast and isolated frames.
 - Quick color palette and line thickness adjustments via hotkeys or scroll wheel.
 - Status bar with live tool feedback and an in-app help overlay (`F10`).
-- Optional session persistence (per-mode toggles, compression, backups) with `--session-info`/`--clear-session` CLI helpers.
+- Optional session persistence (per-mode toggles, compression, per-output files) with `wayscriber --session-info` and `wayscriber --clear-session`.
 - Launch the native configurator from the overlay (`F11`) to edit settings without leaving your session.
 - Background daemon with tray icon and customizable TOML configuration.